HBYC-Team/HBYC/README.md

 See at [Changelog](./CHANGELOG.md) documentation.

 ## Invite this bot
-See the invite link in [constants](./src/constants.json) file.
+You can invite this bot by clicking [this](https://discord.com/api/oauth2/authorize?client_id=977024737156931675&permissions=1644971949559&scope=bot%20applications.commands).

 ## Author
 恐龍#2549/dragonyc1002。

-If you have any question or problem, you can contact me in [Our Discord Server](https://discord.gg/J7X2nWXszp)。
+If you have any question or problem, you can contact me in [Our Discord Server](https://discord.gg/J7X2nWXszp).